U.S. tariffs an economic call-to-arms for Canada

 APRIL 4, 2024 TORONTO—Unifor calls on Ford Motor Company to consider all possible options to mitigate the negative impact on workers following the announced substantial delay in the launch of EV production at the Oakville Assembly Plant.
 “Unifor is extremely disappointed by the company’s decision.
 Our members have done nothing but build best-in-class vehicles for […]

-WE ARE NO LONGER ACCEPTING APPLICATIONS FOR THE SPRING?SUMMER PEL COURSES.
-CHECK BACK IN DECEMBER 2024 for 2025 Courses being offered.
+WE ARE TEMPORARILY NO LONGER ACCEPTING APPLICATIONS FOR THE PEL COURSES.
+CHECK BACK IN 2026 for Courses being offered.
 Please fill out the downloadable form below.
-2024 will see a limited amount of members attending courses due to the reduction of funds going into the PEL fund during the retooling layoff period.
-To […]
+Dave Millar Vice President Unifor Local 707 905-844-6431 vp1@uniforlocal707.ca

 Unifor Campaign to fix Employment Insurance